hrbrmstr/mrt/README.md

-`bgpdump` : Tools to Retrieve and Process 'BGP' Files
+`mrt` : Tools to Retrieve and Process 'BGP' Files

 ### Requirements

 This package links to [`libBGPdump`](https://bitbucket.org/ripencc/bgpdump/wiki/Home).

-On macOS, you can:
+On macOS, you can do the following to install the libary:

     brew install bgpdump

-On Ubuntu/Debian (or prbly any other one) you can:
+On Ubuntu/Debian (or prbly any other one) you can do the following to install the library:

     sudo apt-get install -y mercurial libbz2-dev zlib1g-dev hg clone https://bitbucket.org/ripencc/bgpdump